-72. On 7 December 2018, on the recommendation of the Fourth Committee, the General Assembly adopted decision 73/519 on the question of Gibraltar, without a vote.
-In that decision:

-The General Assembly, recalling its decision 72/520 of 7 December 2017:

-(a) Urged the Governments of Spain and the United Kingdom of Great Britain and Northern Ireland, while listening to the interests and aspirations of Gibraltar that were legitimate under international law, to reach, in the spirit of the Brussels

-Declaration of 27 November 1984, a definitive solution to the question of Gibraltar, in the light of the relevant resolutions of the General Assembly and applicable principles, and in the spirit of the Charter of the United Nations;

-- (b) Took note of the desire of the United Kingdom to continue with the trilateral Forum for Dialogue; - (c) Took note of the position of Spain that the trilateral Forum for Dialogue did not exist any longer and should be replaced with a new mechanism for local cooperation in which the people of the Campo de Gibraltar and Gibraltar were represented; - (d) Welcomed the efforts made by all to resolve problems and advance in a spirit of trust and solidarity, in order to find common solutions and move forward in areas of mutual interest towards a relationship based on dialogue and cooperation.
+- 71. On 13 December 2019, on the recommendation of the Fourth Committee, the General Assembly adopted decision 74/515 on the question of Gibraltar, without a vote.
+In that decision, the Assembly, recalling its decision 73/519 of 7 December 2018: - (a) Urged the Governments of Spain and the United Kingdom, while listening to the interests and aspirations of Gibraltar that were legitimate under international law, to reach, in the spirit of the Brussels Declaration of 27 November 1984, a definitive solution to the question of Gibraltar, in the light of the relevant resolutions of the General Assembly and applicable principles, and in the spirit of the Charter; - (b) Took note of the desire of the United Kingdom to continue with the trilateral Forum for Dialogue; - (c) Took note of the position of Spain that the trilateral Forum for Dialogue did not exist any longer and should be replaced with a new mechanism for local cooperation in which the people of the Campo de Gibraltar and Gibraltar were represented; - (d) Welcomed the efforts made by all to resolve problems and advance in a spirit of trust and solidarity, in order to find common solutions and move forward in areas of mutual interest towards a relationship based on dialogue and cooperation.